Russian missiles hit Ukrainian city of Sumy during Palm Sunday celebrations, killing more than 30

 The two ballistic missiles hit around 10:15 a.m., officials said.
-Images from the scene on official channels showed lines of black body bags lying on the side of the road, while more bodies were seen wrapped in foil blankets among the debris.
+Images from the scene showed lines of black body bags on the side of the road, while more bodies were seen wrapped in foil blankets among the debris.
 Video footage also showed fire crews fighting to extinguish the shells of burned-out cars among the rubble from damaged buildings.

 The attack on Sumy followed a deadly missile strike on Zelenskyy's hometown of Kryvyi Rih on April 4 that killed some 20 people, including nine children.